GoogleContainerTools/kpt-functions-catalog/contrib/functions/go/generate-blueprint-docs/README.md

 This function supports `ConfigMap` `functionConfig`.

 - A `readme-path` can be provided to write to a specific file.
 If a `readme-path` is not provided, it defaults to `tmp/README.md`.
+If the file specified via `readme-path` does not exist, readme generation is skipped with a warning.

 - A `repo-path` can be provided to include in usage section.
 This will generate a usage section with sample commands like `kpt pkg get ${repo-path}/{pkgname}@version`.
 If a `repo-path` is not provided, it defaults to `https://github.com/GoogleCloudPlatform/blueprints.git/catalog`.

 The `generate-blueprint-docs` function does the following:

 1. Scans the package contents including meta resources like Kptfile(s) and function configs.
-1. Generates readme contents in markdown format.
+1. Generates readme contents in markdown format and inserts it between HTML comments.

+    - Generated title content is inserted between the markers `<!-- BEGINNING OF PRE-COMMIT-BLUEPRINT DOCS HOOK:TITLE -->` and `<!-- END OF PRE-COMMIT-BLUEPRINT DOCS HOOK:TITLE -->` if present.
+    - Generated body content is inserted between the markers `<!-- BEGINNING OF PRE-COMMIT-BLUEPRINT DOCS HOOK:BODY -->` and `<!-- END OF PRE-COMMIT-BLUEPRINT DOCS HOOK:BODY -->` if present.
+    - Any additional content not between the markers are preserved.

 1. Writes the generated readme to `readme-path`.

 <!--mdtogo-->